Environmental and Sustainability Policy

 - provide the necessary training and support in order to ensure these requirements are met by staff.

 As a company working in the hospitality and entertainment services sector, there are no major environmental risks associated with our operations.
 However, in recent years, we have actively endeavoured to diminish our environmental impact across our operations.
-Important issues for the Saxton Corporation are the demand for energy and CO2 emissions resulting from the company's operations and the use of paper internally and sent externally to corporate and individual clients and in the bookkeeping process.
+Important issues for Saxton are the demand for energy and CO2 emissions resulting from the company's operations and the use of paper internally and sent externally to corporate and individual clients and in the bookkeeping process.

 To help monitor and minimise our output, we have identified the following areas as key concerns.

-Saxton Corporation aims to reduce the consumption of energy and will also strive to ensure that their office premises use energy in as efficient a manner as possible.
+Saxton aims to reduce the consumption of energy and will also strive to ensure that their office premises use energy in as efficient a manner as possible.
 Energy is used for office lighting, heating and cooling systems and for the operation of office equipment and kitchen appliances.

 Heating and air-conditioning